Evangelospro/dotfiles/README.md

 get the iso from the iso/isoOUT folder and install it as usual Default user is `liveuser` and password is `liveuser` sign in with these during the installation process and then run
 ```
-install
+installer
 ```
-to initialize the dotfile and misc installation process
+in the tty to initialize the dotfile and misc installation process

 SDDM should have started and once you login with liveuser you should be greeted with a gorgeous desktop!